jimhigson/oboe.js/writing/main/5_Implementation.md

 would be very expensive because on each new path the whole array would have to be copied.
-Secondly, while debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space and I don't have to imagine the different values that were in the same space earlier or will be there later.
+Secondly, while debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space and I don't have to project along the time axis by imagining which values were in the same space earlier or will be later.
 Thirdly, the lack of side effects means that I can try new commands in the debugger's CLI without worrying about breaking the execution of the program.
 Most Javascript virtual machines are also quite poor at array growing and